 We produce a grid of quads by:

-* Another way of dealing with this would be to double the scaling, and half the width and height, and just use any integer coordinates.
+coordinates around the specified start point* Another way of dealing with this would be to double the scaling, and half the width and height, and just use any integer coordinates.
 But this works too and lets us adjust the margins a little better (with 3 padding vs 2 or 4)

-Armed with this, we need to be able to render the Quads by drawing the path around them:
+Armed with this, we need to be able to render the Quad

 renderClosedPath :: [V2 Double] -> Render ()